-The management body (ExCo) has overall responsibility for the Firm and is responsible for defining and overseeing the governance arrangements.
+The ExCo has overall responsibility for the Firm and is responsible for defining and overseeing the governance arrangements.

-The management body meets formally at least once a month, with additional ad-hoc meetings on a more frequent basis.
-The individuals appointed to the management body are Senior Managers of the Firm (classified as such under the Senior Managers and Certification Regime, "SMCR").
-Amongst other things, the management body reviews and oversees implementation of the Firm's strategic objectives and risk appetite; ensures the integrity of the Firm's accounting and financial reporting systems, including financial and operational controls and compliance with the regulatory system; assesses the adequacy of policies; and provides oversight of the Firm's certified and conduct rule staff.
+The ExCo meets formally at least once a month, with additional ad-hoc meetings on a more frequent basis.
+The individuals appointed to the ExCo are Senior Managers of the Firm (classified as such under the Senior Managers and Certification Regime, "SMCR").
+Amongst other things, the ExCo reviews and oversees implementation of the Firm's strategic objectives and risk appetite; ensures the integrity of the Firm's accounting and financial reporting systems, including financial and operational controls and compliance with the regulatory system; assesses the adequacy of policies; and provides oversight of the Firm's certified and conduct rule staff.

-Relevant aspects of the FCA's requirements in its Senior Management Systems and Controls Sourcebook ("SYSC") are incorporated into key reports presented to and approved by the management body at least annually.
-These demonstrate how the Firm has met its governance requirements and provide the management body with information on the functioning and performance of the Firm.
+Relevant aspects of the FCA's requirements in its Senior Management Systems and Controls Sourcebook ("SYSC") are incorporated into key reports presented to and approved by the ExCo at least annually.
+These demonstrate how the Firm has met its governance requirements and provide the ExCo with information on the functioning and performance of the Firm.